 First, craft beer is usually made with high-quality ingredients and traditional brewing methods.
 This means that the beer is flavorful and unique.

 Second, craft beer is often made by small, independent breweries.
 This allows brewers to be creative and experiment with different recipes and ingredients.
+For example, some craft beers feature unique flavor notes like mango, which can be achieved by using specific hop varieties.

 Finally, craft beer is typically fresher and has more flavor than mass-produced beer.
 This is because it is local and has not been shipped long distances or sitting on store shelves for weeks or months.
+Many craft beers can also be enjoyed fresh at a local pub, where the connection between brewer and customer is celebrated.

 Conclusion